tinymce/tinymce-docs/_includes/misc/support-powerpaste.md

-## PowerPaste support (Word Copy and Paste)
+## PowerPaste support (Copy and Paste)

-{{site.companynameformal}} tests and supports using the PowerPaste plugin for copying content from versions of Microsoft Word and Microsoft Excel:
+{{site.companynameformal}} tests and supports using the PowerPaste plugin for copying content from Google Docs and versions of Microsoft Word and Microsoft Excel:

 * Covered by Microsoft Mainstream Support based on the [Microsoft Fixed Lifecycle Policy](https://support.microsoft.com/en-us/help/14085/fixed-lifecycle-policy).
 * Provided by Microsoft Office 365.

 ### PowerPaste Feature and Browser Support

-PowerPaste (Word copy and paste) is supported on all the browsers supported by {{site.productname}} Enterprise.
+PowerPaste (Copy and Paste) is supported on all the browsers supported by {{site.productname}} Enterprise.
 There is some variances of functionality for different browsers.

 |                       | HTML Cleaning | Improved HTML Cleaning | Image Import  |
 |-----------------------| :-----------: | :--------------------: | :-----------: |